harrypatton/systemdesign/practice/build-news-feed.md

       * `feeds list service` - can we use cache? whenever a new feed is added, we can async update the new ranking and also the cache.
 If cache doesn't exist, we can recalculate the ranking.
 6. Redundant
       * write - always write to two masters, or master-active, or masterless servers?
 How do we decide?
+7. CAP - a user doesn't need to see the result immediately so availability is more important than consistency in this case.
+Eventual consistency (i.e., see the result finally) is good enough.
+      * note, the user must see his status update immediately so it must be sync.
+Fan-out could be async though.

+## Data Schema
+* `user table`: user_id, name
+* `user friendly table`: user_id, friendly_user_id
+* `feed metadata`: user_id, feed_id, datetime (use server time)
+* `feed content`: feed_id, feed_content
+* `feed fanout table`: user_id, feed_id

+### Details
+1. primary id could be int or UUID. https://stackoverflow.com/questions/30461895/the-differences-between-int-and-uuid-in-mysql
+      * int is unique in that specific DB table.
+Not unique universally.
+(4 bytes) bitInt would be 8 bytes. https://stackoverflow.com/questions/5634104/what-is-the-size-of-column-of-int11-in-mysql-in-bytes
+      * UUID is unique universally.
+Performance is ok.
+Unnoticable slow.
+More space (16 bytes).
+Note, uuid is usually 36 chars when represent as string, but to store, it is 16 bytes in UUID version1.

+## Something I missed here
+1. Uses a background service to generate news feed for all users every 5 minutes.
+The result can be used as cache.
+Why not on-demand?
+2. We return all feeds to user.
+It should paginate, i.e., the web api should accept an offset for that.

 ## Learning
 ### Twitter